 The images below shows the same example image saved originally in Cineon colorspace (left) and sRGB colorspace (right).
 Inside Nuke this is being read in as RAW and the same ColorCorrect node is applied to both, before converting the result to Linear colorspace using a Colorspace node.

 Cineon to Linear sRGB to Linear

-This is one of the reasons why when footage is read in, it uses an input colorspace which will be transformed to the working colorspace and previewed and written in the output colorspace so that when operations are applied, you get consistent results.
+This is one of the reasons why, when footage is read in, it uses an input colorspace which will be transformed to the working colorspace then previewed and written in the output colorspace so that when operations are applied, you get consistent results.

 Nuke's working colorspace

 After the image file has been read into Nuke in the correct inputs colorspace, it is converted to the working space as defined by the colour management settings.
 The default working space for Nuke's colour management, whether native or OCIO, while using the 'nuke-default' configuration, is linear.
 Other OCIO configurations may use different colorspaces for the working space.